pleaselukau/SAR-Visualization/README.md

 ## Project Overview

-This project aims to design and build an interactive, browser-based visualization system to help medicinal chemists explore **Structure-Activity Relationships (SAR)** in a real-world drug discovery dataset.
-The goal is to understand how small changes in a chemical's structure influence its effectiveness as a potential antimalarial drug.
+This project is an interactive, browser-based visualization system designed to help medicinal chemists explore **Structure-Activity Relationships (SAR)** in a real-world drug discovery dataset.
+The system visualizes antimalarial compounds sharing a common **ß-carboline** molecular backbone, allowing researchers to detect patterns, clusters, and outliers by linking a compound's measured antimalarial potency with its calculated physicochemical properties and 2D chemical structure.

-The system will visualize a dataset of antimalarial compounds, all sharing a common **ẞ-carboline** molecular backbone.
-It will allow researchers to visually detect patterns, clusters, and outliers by linking a compound's measured antimalarial potency with its calculated physicochemical properties (like size, polarity, and lipophilicity) and its 2D chemical structure.
-Unlike standard tools like Excel or Tableau, this system will integrate chemical structure rendering and similarity computations directly into the visual analysis.
-This visual analysis helps guide decisions on which compounds are most promising for future synthesis.
+The visualization integrates chemical structure rendering and similarity computations directly into the visual analysis, helping guide decisions on which compounds are most promising for future synthesis.

 -----

 ## Key Features

-  * **Interactive, Multi-dimensional Plots:** Will include scatterplots and parallel-coordinates views to explore correlations between chemical properties (e.g., `logP`, `TPSA`) and antimalarial potency (`pEC50`).
+  * **Interactive Scatter Plot:** Explore correlations between any two chemical properties (Weight, Log P, Log D, pKa, TPSA, Potency) with 15 different dimension combinations.
+Click compounds to select/highlight them across all views.

+  * **Parallel Coordinates Plot:** View all compounds across multiple dimensions simultaneously.
+Interactive brushing allows filtering compounds by property ranges.
+Selected compounds are highlighted in orange.

+  * **Radar Chart (Spider Plot):** Compare selected compounds across all six properties in a radial visualization, showing how multiple compounds overlap in chemical space.

+  * **Structural Similarity Heatmap:** Visualize pairwise structural similarities between all compounds using Tanimoto similarity computed from Morgan fingerprints.
+Click cells to view detailed comparison of compound pairs.
+Expand to full-screen view for detailed exploration.

+  * **Selection Panel:** Browse all compounds with their 2D molecular structures, properties, and select compounds for highlighting or comparison.
+Switch between "Highlight" mode (multiple selections) and "Compare" mode (max 2 compounds).

+  * **Comparison Panel:** Side-by-side view of up to 2 selected compounds for detailed comparison.

-  * **Coordinated & Linked Views:** Selecting a compound in one plot (e.g., a property scatterplot) will instantly highlight its corresponding 2D molecular structure and its position in all other linked views.
+  * **Coordinated & Linked Views:** Selecting a compound in any view instantly highlights it across all other visualizations with coordinated colors (orange for selected, steelblue for unselected).

-  * **On-the-Fly Structure Rendering:** Will render 2D molecular structures directly from their SMILES text notation.
-  * **Chemical Space Visualization:** Will use dimensionality reduction (PCA or t-SNE) to map the high-dimensional "chemical space" of all compounds, helping to identify clusters of structurally similar molecules.
-  * **Dynamic Filtering & Brushing:** Users will be able to interactively filter and select (e.g., with a lasso tool) subsets of compounds based on potency, properties, or structural similarity.
+  * **Interactive Tooltips:** Hover over compounds in scatter plots and parallel coordinates to see detailed property information.

+  * **Dynamic Filtering & Brushing:** Use interactive brushes in the parallel coordinates plot to filter compounds by property ranges, with automatic visual feedback across all views.

 -----

 ## Technology Stack

+  * **Frontend Framework:** **React** with **Vite** for fast development and building
+  * **Visualization Library:** **D3.js** (for all interactive graphics and plots)
+  * **Styling:** **Tailwind CSS** for responsive UI design
-  * **Data Processing & Backend:** **Python**, Pandas, and Flask.
+  * **Data Processing & Backend:** **Python** with **RDKit** for cheminformatics computations
-  * **Cheminformatics:** **RDKit** (used for processing SMILES, computing molecular fingerprints/properties, and rendering 2D structures as SVGs).
+  * **Cheminformatics:** **RDKit** (used for processing SMILES, computing molecular fingerprints/properties, and rendering 2D structures as SVGs)
-  * **Frontend Visualization:** **D3.js** (for all interactive graphics and plots).

 -----